M-Shrief/astro-portfolio/src/content/blog/astro.md

 It have top tooling CLI to customize your project, easily integrate TypeScript, TailwindCSSS, Partytown, and more without getting lost on some problem or wasting your time for a mistake that you don't see.

-Plus, Server-first rendering enable Astro to be less complex that other UI frameworks, you don’t need to worry about hooks, stale closures refs, observables and on by default, you only start with what you need then increamentally add on it.<br>
+Plus, Server-first rendering enable Astro to be less complex that other UI frameworks, you don’t need to worry about hooks, stale closures, refs, observables and on by default, you only start with what you need then increamentally add on it.<br>

 You can play with JavaScript in astro components to add reactivity manually or deal with browser's APIs like Seasions and Cookies, which will leads you to use client-directives to controll how and when to render/hydrate the component as an Island.
 That's not what we should do, we can combine a SPA framework like _React, Vue, Solid, Svelte, and many more_ to write reactive components in your astro site.

 The best thing, it can ease your choice of framework a bit, because you can easily try several frameworks in the same Astro project, combining them together, learning their concepts, you can even use their state management libraries like _Pinia_.<br>
-So again you learn step-by-step, and when you want you can use them as a full SPA.
+So again you learn step-by-step, and then if you need to, you can choose to migrate easily to use them as a full SPA.

-## Astro's Advantages and Disadvantages

-- Advantanges
-  - **Gradually learn frontend technologies**, without a great steeping curve in early on.
-  - **Maintain business values**, you don't get disconnected as a developer from core values like SEO & performance, and you take your own tradeoffs by yourself, not getting pushed for it.
-  - **UI agnostic** you can easily add UI framework with Astro's CLI to work with Vuejs, React, Solid Qwik and more, so most of companies can use it, and it can work with different developers taste.
-  - **Edge-ready**, in this days, you can't develop your website or app without thinking about deployment, Astro can be deployed anywhere as a traditional static website to Nodejs (For SSR use-cases) to Netlify or Vercel or global edge runtime like Cloudflare.
-  - **Freelancing Potential**, for its performance and SEO, easy integrations with varios CMSs, you've alot of pre-made templates to learn from Astro's templates.<br>That's will help a lot of career shifters to get experience and motivation to be software developers.

-Disadvantages:
-  - Astro's share on the market is still low compared to something like React, you'll find more jobs requiring React than Astro, but still a lot of contenders so.<br>  Hopefully Astro's architecture, easy integrations, and its benchmarks should make a lot of people consider it as an option, now or later.
-  - I don't see other big issues, but it'll inivetably rise up.
+## Conclusion

+Astro's architecture provides alot of advantages, you maintain core values (e.g. performance, SEO and on), being UI agnostic make it easier to migrate and onboard on, it provide more options for management and the developers to reach their goal, and it's edge-ready to deploy anywhere.

+Astro's still have a little share on the market, but it's growing and getting big attention, especially because it benchmarks and integrations.
+And Astro have the potential to be used from companies & freelancers in small and big projects.

+With more adaption, Astro'll have more issues, but I think they can take it far because it's divearse contribiuter from various ecosystems.

+Note: if you're a junior, maybe it's still better to learn React & TypeScript to land a job, but learning Astro surelly will give you a boost, especially because you'll think about somethings that gets ignored alot of time.